The Person Meditation

 This technique is not about any sort of blindness.
 It’s not about pretending we all have the same story.
 Our differences are beautiful, and the consequences of structural discrimination should not be ignored.
 Rather, it is about seeing the shared humanity in each other.
 Everybody has the dignity of personhood… even if they’re making you angry, or aroused, or repulsed in this moment.

-You may have used something like this technique before if you ever experienced rudeness from a stranger, took a deep breath, and reminded yourself: “Been there.”
+You have probably used this technique before if you ever experienced rudeness from a stranger, took a deep breath, and reminded yourself: “Been there.”
 “They’re only human.”
 “You never know what somebody’s going through.”
 Empathy is great at preventing spiraling negativity.

 Humans are mixed bags.
 We’re flawed and we hurt each other.
 If somebody hurts you, are they worth suffering twice for?
 Do you want to hold the hot coal of spite in your hand, hoping they feel the burn?
 The Person Meditation is as much about preserving your own peace as it is extending grace to others.
 Hold people accountable for their actions — just don’t tie your identity up in it.
 When you tie yourself to something, it controls you, too.